 Dental professionals report varying levels of job satisfaction.
 Seasoned dental professionals often report high job satisfaction, while new dentists report having a harder time.

 Dentists report higher job satisfaction the longer they’ve been practicing.
-Over the years, patient relationships become well established, hours become more regular, and salary increases.
-The more comfortable dentists become in their positions, the more satisfied they generally are with their choice in career.
+Over the years, patient relationships become well established, hours become more regular, and salaries increase.
+The more comfortable dentists become in their positions, the more satisfied they generally are with their choice of career.

 As mentioned above, you should expect long work hours in the first few years.
 Seven to twelve hour work days are normal, with most dentists racking up 36 hours or more a week.